martincostello/blog/source/2023-10-13-upgrading-to-dotnet-8-part-5-preview-7-and-rc-1-2.md

 Within a few hours of RC2 being released, I had updated all of the repositories I'm responsible for that were running RC1 to use .NET 8 RC2 instead. 🚀😎

+Using my [GitHub Action][update-dotnet-sdk], in most cases I didn't even make the changes myself!

+For example, [this pull request][martincostello-costellobot-892] was automatically created to update one of my apps from RC1 to RC2, and the deployed application produced in that repository approved it and deployed it to production within 75 minutes of RC2 being released with no manual intervention at all.
+Most of the delay was waiting for GitHub Actions runners to be available due to the contention caused by trying to update all my repositories at the same time!

 ## Summary

-With those updated, it's just a case of waiting for the final release of .NET 8 in November and then merging all of the other updates to things like libraries I've been waiting for the stable release to merge.
+With those repositories updated, it's just a case of waiting for the final release of .NET 8 in November and then merging all of the other updates to things like libraries I've been waiting for the stable release to merge.

 For example, [updating Polly to use the new `TimeProvider` API][App-vNext-Polly-1144] and replace [the internal copy of the code][timeprovider-copy] used for the v8.0.0 release.